Jim Manzi: Early career

 Manzi received his B.A. in Classics from Colgate University in 1973, and later received his M.A. in International Relations from the Fletcher School of Law and Diplomacy at Tufts University in Medford, Massachusetts.
 In 1973, Manzi was a research assistant to William F. Buckley, and journeyed to the Soviet Union with the editorial staff of National Review.
 Later, Manzi worked as a management consultant at McKinsey & Company.

 Lotus

 In 1982, Manzi joined Lotus Development.
 In 1984, he became President and two years later Chairman and CEO succeeding founder Mitchell Kapor.
 When Kapor left the company, Manzi steered the company away from desktop application software.
 He is credited with successfully migrating the company to and creating a new category of network applications.
 The product, Lotus Notes, was developed by Ray Ozzie and a team of engineers at Iris Associates, in conjunction with a core team at Lotus.
-Ultimately the company was sold for a $3.5 billion to IBM. largely on the strength of the potential of Lotus Notes.
+Ultimately the company was sold for $3.5 billion to IBM, largely on the strength of the potential of Lotus Notes.
 On October 11, 1995 Manzi announced his resignation from the Lotus division of IBM.